Now showing items 1-10 of 36

 Business models for media firms : does competition matter for how they raise revenue?

-The purpose of this article is to analyze how competitive forces may influence the way media firms like TV channels raise revenue.
-A media firm can either be financed by advertising revenue, by direct payment from the ...
+The purpose of this article is to analyze how competitive forces may influence how media firms like TV channels raise revenue.
+A media firm can either be financed by advertising revenue, by direct payment from the viewers ...

 Tax responses in platform industries